MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 Machine learning is the research area that focusing on improve the performance of a system by experience or data [@mitchellMachineLearning1997].
-It is a wide and active research area, and also highly connected to optimization topics.
+It is a wide and active research area, and also highly connected to optimisation topics.
-Optimization methods are applied to help the learning system to adjust model parameter given data.
+Optimisation methods are applied to help the learning system to adjust model parameter given data.
 In this section, we briefly separate the research field into supervised learning, unsupervised learning and reinforcement learning.
-We will focus on the reinforcement learning part not only is because it is the major topic of this report, but also because it connect the combinatorial optimization field more tightly than the other two methods.
+We will focus on the reinforcement learning part not only is because it is the major topic of this report, but also because it connects the combinatorial optimisation field more tightly than the other two methods.

 ### Supervised Learning

 In supervised learning, the system learns a map from input to output by example input-output data [@russellArtificialIntelligenceModern2010].
-The aiming of the learning process is defined as mininmizing the gap between the model output and example output label, i.e. the error.
-The measure that evaluate the gap between of model output and example output is defined as loss function, which is vary according to problem property.
+The aiming of the learning process is defined as minimizing the gap between the model output and example output label, i.e. the error.
+The measure that evaluate the gap between of model output and example output is defined as loss function, which is varied according to problem property.
 Generalization is one of the major concern of supervised learning since people want the model have good performance not only on given examples, but also on unknown future data.

 Supervised learning can be applied in several aspects in COP algorithms.
-One possble approach is to improve existing exact/approximate algorithm.
+One possible approach is to improve existing exact/approximate algorithm.
 @baltean-lugojanSelectingCuttingPlanes consider exact solution of non-convex quadratic programming problem.
 In this problem, supervised learning is applied to replace the computation-expencive sub-matrix selection procedure.
-Several works was done to improve the performance of branch-and-bound methods to help improve the efficiency of branching [@alvarezMachineLearningBasedApproximation2017,
+Several works were done to improve the performance of branch-and-bound methods to help improve the efficiency of branching [@alvarezMachineLearningBasedApproximation2017,
 @alvarezSupervisedMachineLearning2014,
 @khalilLearningBranchMixed2016, @gasseExactCombinatorialOptimization2019].